 Radiator Spud Wrench

 Radiator valves have a specific connecting point that only this type of wrench can adjust.
-The spud connected by can only be loosened and tightened using a radiator wrench because of its grip on the interior nubs.
+The spud connected can only be loosened and tightened using a radiator wrench because of its grip on the interior nubs.

 Top 3 Best Spud Wrench Brands

 A spud wrench is used to loosen or tighten bolts on any steel structure.
 Around the world, there are also about 40 different types of wrenches that are used.
 However, you might only know a few of these wrenches.